 Integrating Microsoft DNS Server and NXLog

-Before you configure Microsoft Windows DNS Server to send logs to
+Before you configure Windows Domain Name System (DNS) Server to send logs to

 Configure DNS Server Debug Logging